Rezy-Dev/Rezy-Dev.github.io/content/posts/HackTheBox/Busqueda/index.md

 ```

 ## Port 80 (http)
-I added `searcher.htb` in my `/etc/hosts` file and checked the site.
+I added `searcher.htb` to my `/etc/hosts` file and checked the site.
 This is what the site looks like:
 ![](assets/Pasted%20image%2020241026095230.png)

-After looking a bit on the site doing enumeration like directory fuzzing.
-I noticed the site uses Flask and uses Searchor 2.4.0.
-Here Searchor 2.4.0 is vulnerable to command injection here.
+After exploring the site and performing enumeration, such as directory fuzzing, I noticed that the site uses Flask and Searchor 2.4.0.
+Here, Searchor 2.4.0 is vulnerable to command injection.

 ### Explanation of the Vulnerability
 In file **`src/sarchor/main.py`** of **`Searchor <= 2.4.2`** there is a function call **`eval()`**:
 ```python